New existence theorems in measure theory and equivalence results for the existence of invariant probabilities: Some consequences and applications of our results

-Hence, given a compact metric space $K$, one can consider the space of topologically invariant probabilities of $K$ (known to be non empty), and the space of topologically invariant probabilities of $[K] = T^{\prime }(K)$ (non empty too), and so on.
-These affine spaces of probabilities contain informations about the metric topology of $K$, and some theorems give relations between those probabilities.
-We do not present these theorems, but just suggest that a theory dealing with those questions must exist.
+Hence, given a compact metric space $K$, one can consider the spaces of invariant probabilities of $K$ (known to be non empty), either metrically, strongly isometrically or isometrically compatible, and then the spaces of invariant probabilities of $[K]$ (non empty too), and so on.
+These convex spaces of probabilities contain informations about the metric topology of $K$, and some theorems giving relations between these spaces and the metric topology of $K$, peculiarly its homogeneity characteristics must exist.
+We do not present these theorems, but just suggest that a theory dealing with those questions can be built.